y-samy/hscompose/README.md

 > Requires [AutoHotKey v2.0](https://www.autohotkey.com/).

 - Download the latest version of this script from [Releases](https://github.com/y-samy/stupid-wincompose/).
-- Unzip the folder, copy the folder containing both `.ahk` files into your `Documents\AutoHotKey` folder.
+- Unzip the `.zip` file into a folder then copy that folder into your `Documents\AutoHotKey` folder.
 - Run `composekey.ahk`.

 How to use: